learn-co-curriculum/rails-url-helpers-readme/README.md

 <% end %>
 ```

-This works and gets the tests passing, however it can be refactored.
+This works and gets the tests passing, however, it can be refactored.
 Instead of
 hardcoding the path and using string interpolation, let's use `post_path` and
-pass in the post argument.
+pass in the `post` argument.

 ```erb
 <% @posts.each do |post| %>